dadrasarmin/rnaseq_quantification_kallisto_pipeline/README.md

 ```
 The rest will be installed and managed via `Snakemake` and controlled using files inside `envs` folders.
 You do not have to do anything, but you can change the version, if you want.

-Note: In different files, I refer to a setting called `scratch` in my codes.
+**Note**: In different files, I refer to a setting called `scratch` in my codes.
 It is something specific to my infrastructure and probably you do not have such a folder.
 Remove it from these files if it causes problem:
 - cluster.yaml
 - strandness/cluster.yaml
 - strandness/submit_to_slurm.sh